Intelligent-Silicon/AutoUnattend/README.md

 The ```install.wim``` and ```install.esd``` image file starts off with a selection of App & Window Update packages to bring them upto a certain release.
 Adding required packages and removing unnecessary packages is a good way to reduce the attack vector by reducing the number of unnecessary apps & services which are installed in a default installation of Windows.

-You can search for the latest Window's Updates on the [Microsoft Catalogue](https://www.catalog.update.microsoft.com) website but you need to check they can be installed from the Catalogue.
+You can search for the latest Window's Updates on the [Microsoft Catalogue](https://www.catalog.update.microsoft.com) website but you need to check they can be installed from the Catalogue using DISM.

 As at 20250613:YYYYMMDD, using the Windows Media Creation Tool for Windows 11, the current release for ```install.esd``` is ```Windows 11 2024 Update l Version 24H2```.